gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 **FR-MODE-05** A face-only (1:N) trigger by screen tap shall exist as a non-production/demo configuration only, and shall not be enabled at a door that has a card reader.
+It is not one of the three door modes above.

 ### 4.3 Time-registry mode **[NEW]**